Rates, discounts and monetary transactions

 75

-Money or assets are only claimable after the surviving spouse has died.
+Only make money or assets due and payable when the surviving spouse has died.

 Testator